-Rule 5 - Valid Warrant of Arrest or Order for Transfer and Provisional Detention
+Rule 6 - Valid Warrant of Arrest or Order for Transfer and Provisional Detention

-- (A) No person shall be received in the Detention Facility without a valid Warrant of Arrest, or Order for Transfer and Provisional Detention, issued by a Judge or a Chamber of the Special Court. - (B) The Chief of Detention shall notify the Registrar of the reception of a Detainee immediately after his reception.
-As soon as practicable thereafter, the Registrar shall transmit the notification of reception to the Defence Office and the ICRC or other competent inspecting authority designated under Rule 4 of the Rules.
+- (A) No person shall be received in the Detention Facility without a valid Warrant of Arrest, or Order for Transfer and Provisional Detention, issued by a Judge or a Chamber of the Residual Special Court. - (B) The Chief of Detention shall notify the Registrar of the reception of a Detainee immediately after his reception.
+As soon as practicable thereafter, the Registrar shall transmit the notification of reception to the Defence Office and the ICRC or other competent inspecting authority designated under Rule 5 of the Rules.

-Rule 6 - Records
+Rule 7 - Records

-- (A) Upon the reception of a Detainee in the Detention Facility, the Chief of Detention shall obtain the photograph of the Detainee and any other information from him that the Chief of Detention considers necessary to maintain the security and good order of the Detention Facility. - (B) A complete, secure and current record shall be kept in the Detention Facility concerning each Detainee received.
-Each record shall include: - (i) information concerning the identity of the Detainee and his next of kin or any other person to be notified in the event of any serious illness, serious injury or death; - (ii) the date of issue of the Indictment, the Warrant of Arrest and/or the Order for Transfer and Provisional Detention, if any; - (iii) the date and time of reception; - (iv) the name and contact information of his Counsel, if any; and - (v) the date, time and reason for all absences from the Detention Facility, whether to appear before the Special Court, for medical or other approved reasons, or on final release or transfer to another institution for the purpose of the enforcement of the sentence.
+(A) Upon the reception of a Detainee in the Detention Facility, the Chief of Detention shall obtain the photograph of the Detainee and any other information from him that the

+Chief of Detention considers necessary to maintain the security and good order of the Detention Facility.

+- (B) A complete, secure and current record shall be kept in the Detention Facility concerning each Detainee received.
+Each record shall include: - (i) information concerning the identity of the Detainee and the identity, location and emergency contact details of his next of kin or any other person to be notified in the event of any serious illness, serious injury or death; - (ii) the date of issue of the Indictment, the Warrant of Arrest and/or the Order for Transfer and Provisional Detention, if any; - (iii) the date and time of reception; - (iv) the name and contact information of his Counsel, if any; and - (v) the date, time and reason for all absences from the Detention Facility, whether to appear before the Residual Special Court, for medical or other approved reasons, or on final release or transfer to another institution for the purpose of continued detention or the enforcement of the sentence.

-Rule 7 - Confidentiality of Records
+Rule 8 - Confidentiality of Records